-The Dashboard page contains four to five sections, depending on your PDU model.
+The Dashboard page contains four to five sections, depending on your model.

-Number Section Information Displayed 0 Inlet I1 Overview of inlet power data A current bar per phase, which changes colors to indicate the RMS current state green: normal yellow: warning red: critical 0 Overcurrent Protectors (OCPs) This section is available only when your PRO3X has overcurrent protectors.
-Overview of each OCP's status A current bar per OCP, which changes colors to indicate the RMS current state green: normal yellow: warning red: critical 6 Alerted Sensors When no sensors enter the alarmed state, this section shows the message "No Alerted Sensors."
+Number Section Information shown 6 Alerted Sensors When no sensors enter the alarmed state, this section shows the message "No Alerted Sensors."
 When any sensor enters the alarmed state, this section lists all of them.
 4 Inlet History The chart of the inlet's active power history is displayed by default.
 You can make it show a different data type.
-6 Alarms This section shows data only after you have set event rules requiring users to take the acknowledgement action.
+6 Alarms This section can show data only after you have set event rules requiring users to take the acknowledgment action.
 When there are no unacknowledged events, this section shows the message "No Alarms."
 When there are unacknowledged events, this section lists all of them.